 John Genzale, better known as New York Dolls then Heartbreakers (not to be confused with Tom Petty's band of the same name, started a year later), and finally solo punk guitarist Johnny Thunders died of a heroin overdose today 1991.
 While American rock radio actively squashed the late 70's punk rock rebellion forming in New York, the British loved it.
 Many Dolls fans there started bands of their own, and Thunders and the Heartbreakers went there to replace The Ramones on a tour with The Sex Pistols, The Clash, and The Damned.
 The Heartbreakers signed to The Who managers Kit Lambert and Chris Stamp's Track Records label to make the legendary L.A.M.F. album (Like A Mother ****er).
 Afterward John stayed behind in London and recorded solo work with guest appearances from the likes of Phil Lynott of Thin Lizzy, Chrissie Hynde of The Pretenders, and Steve Marriott.

 Liverpool resident Peter Hodgson was cleaning his attic today in 1995 when he made a somewhat valuable discovery: A reel-to-reel tape containing 19 of The Beatles earliest recordings from 1959.
 It seems Hodgson's father had lent his recorder to Paul McCartney back in the day.

 Rock and Roll Birthdays

-Ray "Captain Sensible" Burns, guitarist of influential Brit-Punk band The Damned is 65, and though relatively unknown in America is a major star in Britain.
-Still, The Damned managed to sell out the Showbox here in Seattle earlier this year.
+Ray "Captain Sensible" Burns, guitarist of influential Brit-Punk band The Damned is 66, and though relatively unknown in America is a major star in Britain.
+Still, The Damned managed to sell out the Showbox here in Seattle last year.